Blogging Help Tips: 6 Steps to Starting a Blog

 Once you know your topic the next step is choosing a domain name for your site.
 A domain name is the web address or URL of your blog.
 If you don’t know much about domain names or how to choose one, you are not alone.
 This is not always an easy task even for the experienced blogger.

-The blogging world has grown considerably in the last several years.
 Many domain names we first think of are already taken.
 Deciding on the right one can be difficult.
 To read more about how to choose a domain name, click the link below; Choosing Your Domain Name

 3. Web-hosting